d-we/tools/README.md

 When giving presentations I note down the end time of each slide during practise talks.
 This gives a good guidance for my timing during the actual talk.
 This tool can be started in the background when practising a presentation.
 It will capture pressed keys, e.g., *SPACE*, to check when you skip a slide in your presentation tool.
 For each slide it notes down the time.
 It also stores the time to a logfile.

+The script also supports a pause functionality.
+Pressing Shift-P stops/resumes the timer.
 #### Example Usage
 ```bash
 ./presentation-slide-timer.py timestamps.log